diindolylmethane DIM supplement benefits

 DIM For Breast Health

-DIM supports liver enzymes that may help with Phase 1 estrogen metabolism, which is the phase that packages hormones and toxins up for elimination.
+DIM supports liver enzymes that may help with Phase 1 estrogen metabolism6, which is the phase that packages hormones and toxins up for elimination.

 The best estrogen metabolite is 2-hydroxy estrone (2OHE1), which DIM promotes over the problematic estrogen metabolite, 16 alpha-hydroxy estrone (16OHE1).
 When estrogen moves down the 16OHE1 pathway, mastalgia (breast pain) may result.
 Keep in mind that 16OHE1 is the type that can lead to mastalgia and may stimulate estrogen-sensitive cancer cells, like breast cancer.

-A double-blind, randomized controlled study showed that 150 Pharmaceutical researchers are taking note and testing indole carbonil-based formulations for mastalgia.
+A double-blind, randomized controlled study showed that 150 Pharmaceutical researchers are taking note and testing indole carbonil-based formulations7 for mastalgia.

 DIM In Estrogen Receptor Positive Breast Cancer

-It is also important to note that 16OHE1 metabolites could also stimulate estrogen-sensitive cancer cells, which if left unchecked, could lead to breast tumors
+It is also important to note that 16OHE1 metabolites could also stimulate estrogen-sensitive cancer cells, which if left unchecked, could lead to breast tumors8

-In a randomized, placebo-controlled trial, women prescribed tamoxifen (a treatment for hormone-receptor positive breast cancer) were either assigned 150 mg of an oral DIM supplement or a placebo for a 12-month period.
+In a randomized, placebo-controlled trial9, women prescribed tamoxifen10 (a treatment for hormone-receptor positive breast cancer) were either assigned 150 mg of an oral DIM supplement or a placebo for a 12-month period.
 DIM increased the 2OHE1 ratio compared to the placebo with minimal adverse effects.
 Researchers concluded that, in women taking tamoxifen, DIM promoted healthier estrogen metabolite production.

 DIM For PMS